Analyzing iShares Russell 2000 ETF's Unusual Options Activity | Benzinga

 Analyzing iShares Russell 2000 ETF's Unusual Options Activity

-iShares Russell 2000 ETF (NYSE:IWM) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $218.57 following the option alert.
+Shares of iShares Russell 2000 ETF (NYSE:IWM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $221.45.

 - Option Type: TRADE